-'''

-DelTrim(ts TimeSeries,
+''' DelTrim(ts TimeSeries,

-begin_stamp datetime year to fraction(5),

 end_stamp datetime year to fraction(5),

-flags integer default 0)

 returns TimeSeries;

-'''

-The begin point of the range.
+The end point of the range. '''

-flags Valid values for the flags argument are described in "The flags argument values" on page 7-6.
+flags Valid values for the flags argument are described in "The flags argument values" on page 7-5.
 The default is 0.

 If you use the DelTrim function to delete elements from the end of a time series instance, DelTrim trims off all null elements from the end of the time series and thus reduces the number of elements in the time series.